 The heart is a pump made up of muscle tissue that is stimulated by electrical currents, which normally follow a specific circuit within the heart.
 These natural electrical impulses coordinate contractions of the different parts of the heart to keep blood flowing the way it should.
 A pacemaker may be needed when there are problems with the natural electrical conduction system of the heart.

-A pacemaker is composed of three parts: a pulse generator, one or more leads, and an electrode on each lead.
-A pacemaker signals the heart to beat when the heartbeat is too slow or irregular.
+A pacemaker is made of 3 parts: a pulse generator, 1 or more leads, and an electrode on each lead.
+A pacemaker signals the heart to beat when the natural heartbeat is too slow or irregular.

-Problems with the heart rhythm may cause difficulties because the heart is unable to pump an adequate amount of blood to the body.
-If the heart rate is too slow, the blood is pumped too slowly.
+Problems with the heart rhythm may mean your heart is not pumping enough blood to the body.
+If your heart rate is too slow, the blood is pumped too slowly.
 If the heart rate is too fast or too irregular, the heart chambers are unable to fill up with enough blood to pump out with each beat.
-When the body does not receive enough blood, symptoms such as fatigue, dizziness, fainting, and/or chest pain may occur.
+When the body does not get enough blood, symptoms such as tiredness, dizziness, fainting, or chest pain may occur.